choket/imap-email-downloader/README.md

 ### _Note about modern email providers_
 Nowadays, email providers such as Gmail or Yahoo either have IMAP access disabled by default, or require the use of a one-time password to log in if you have 2FA enabled.<br>
 This one-time password, also known as an _application password_, is different from the password you use to log in and needs to be generated manually.<br>
 The process of generating a one-time password depends on the email provider.
-Specific details on how to generate one can usually be found on the email provider's website.
+Specific instructions on how to generate one can usually be found on the email provider's website.

 ### For developers
-write this
+The files that make up this project are split into separate components.
+Each of these components can be used on its own, and can easily be integrated into different projects.<br>
+The 3 main components are:
+1. Parsing the user's input: `parse_line.py`
+2. Testing whether the login credentials are valid: `server_login.py`
+3. Downloading the emails after logging in: `imap_email_downloader.py`

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)